Health in Cambodia: HIV/AIDS

 HIV emerged as a major infection affecting the lives of approximately 2.4% of the population in 1998.
 Major public health work has been done to reduce the prevalence rate through implementing education and promoting safe sex via condom use targeted to specific population groups who are at the core of the infection web, including commercial sex workers, injecting drugs users, men who have sex with men.
 Some of the interventions implemented include awareness of safer sex and condom use campaign, universal access to HIV testing, and prophylaxis to HIV positive mothers to reduce mother-to-child transmission of the virus.

 Cambodia's HIV/AIDS epidemic is spread primarily through heterosexual transmission and revolves largely around the sex trade.
 HIV transmission occurs mainly in sexual partnerships where one partner has engaged in high-risk behaviors.
 Women constitute a growing share of people living with HIV/AIDS, comprising an estimated 47 percent of people living with HIV/AIDS in 2003, compared with 37 percent in 1998.

 This increased proportion of infections among women may reflect declining prevalence rates among males, as well as deaths among males infected in the early years of Cambodia's epidemic.
 Significantly, a low prevalence rate in the general population masks far higher prevalence rates in certain sub-populations, such as injecting drug users, people in prostitution, men who have sex with men, karaoke hostesses and beer girls, and mobile and migrant populations.

 By 2014, HIV prevalence was reduced to 0.4 percent through a successful prevention program.
 However, in 2015 a localized, yet massive, outbreak of HIV stemming mostly from Roka occurred.
-The cause is thought to be the reuse of syringes by an unlicensed doctor operating in the region who has since been jailed.
+The cause is thought to be the reuse of syringes by an unlicensed doctor who has since been jailed operating in the region.